 - Develop an Execution Plan

 Define your 3 critical success factors (CSFs).
 Determine how you are going to achieve and measure progress on each success factor.

 With many distractions, it is essential to ensure your sales managers are focused on leading the execution of your plan.
 This requires ongoing observations and interactions (coaching) of your salespeople to make sure they are focused on the 3 CSFs.

 This comes back to cadence and accountability.
 Tracking and reporting on progress is paramount.
 It is imperative to be disciplined and follow through on monthly and quarterly review meetings to ensure accountability to execute the plan effectively.

 This applies to your entire team.
 We all have one finite resource, our time.
 Depending on how we use our time and effort, it has a direct correlation to our outcomes.
 For you/your sales managers, it means focusing a majority of your/their time on coaching, accountability, mindset and execution.

 A highly effective sales manager can impact 8-12 sales reps, which is incredible leverage when you need to make up sales quickly and sustainably.

 Sales executives who understand the power of leveraging their sales manager’s effectiveness will realize massive increases in sales.
 Make sure you include some or all of these leverage points to close the sales gap in your Recovery Plan.

-If you need help developing your sales manager’s effectiveness or developing your recovery plan, feel free to give me a call.
+If you need help developing your sales manager’s effectiveness or dour recovery plan, please give me a call.
 This is too important a time to not set your team up for massive success!

-All our training, coaching and mentoring is done virtually!
+All our training, coaching and mentoring are done virtually!